ramensoftware/windows-11-start-menu-styling-guide/README.md

 Accent colors come as part of an accent color palette.
 This means that for any color you pick as your system accent color, 3 additional shades are part of that color's palette.
 For example: `SystemAccentColorLight2` or `SystemAccentColorDark1`.

-The word `Light` or `Dark` is appended at end with a number ranging from 1-3.
+The word `Light` or `Dark` is appended at the end with a number ranging from 1 to 3.
 See [the official Microsoft docs](https://learn.microsoft.com/en-us/windows/apps/design/style/color#accent-color-palette) for more information.